Connecticut Dementia & Memory Care Facilities

 Horace Bushnell

 Horace Bushnell is located at 51 Vine St #1a in Hartford, CT, 06112.
-It offers Alzheimer’s care in Hartford, CT in Hartford county, and services that consist of laundry, secure courtyard, routine fitness activities and pet therapy.
+It offers dementia care in Hartford, Connecticut in Hartford county, and amenities that include dressing assistance, structured activities, regular fitness classes and on-site therapy.

 Leeway